Where Australia’s Financial Services Leaders Shape What’s Next

-Australia’s financial sector is accelerating into a new era, one defined by digital transformation, regulatory reset, and the convergence of AI, data, and customer trust.
+Australia’s financial sector is moving into a new phase, shaped by digital transformation, rising expectations around trust and conduct, and the growing influence of AI, data, and operational resilience.

-The FUTR of Financial Services Sydney Forum brings together more than 600 senior leaders across banking, insurance, superannuation, payments, and fintech to explore what’s next.
+The FUTR of Financial Services Sydney brings together 450+ senior decision-makers across banking, insurance, superannuation, payments, and fintech to examine the priorities defining the next chapter of the sector.

 Key Themes